shaik1002/biggitlabbomb/doc/administration/cicd/job_logs.md

 **Offering:** Self-managed

 Job logs are sent by a runner while it's processing a job.
-You can see logs in places like job pages, pipelines, and email notifications.
+You can see logs in job pages, pipelines, email notifications, and so on.

 ## Data flow